oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 A practical implementation pattern can use a Web Worker to isolate the refresh token, and provide the application with the access token making requests to resource servers.

-Note that even the perfect token storage mechanism does not prevent the attacker from running a new flow to obtain a fresh set of tokens (See {{payload-new-flow}}).
+Note that even a perfect token storage mechanism does not prevent the attacker from running a new flow to obtain a fresh set of tokens (See {{payload-new-flow}}).

 ##### Using Sender-Constrained Tokens

 Browser-based OAuth 2.0 clients can implement {{DPoP}} to transition from bearer access tokens and bearer refresh tokens to sender-constrained tokens.
 In such an implementation, the private key used to sign DPoP proofs is handled by the browser and cannot be extracted.
-As a result, the use of DPoP effectively prevents scenarios where the attacker exfiltrates the applications tokens (See {{payload-single-theft}} and {{payload-persistent-theft}}).
+As a result, the use of DPoP effectively prevents scenarios where the attacker exfiltrates the application's tokens (See {{payload-single-theft}} and {{payload-persistent-theft}}).

 Note that the use of DPoP does not prevent the attacker from running a new flow to obtain a fresh set of tokens (See {{payload-new-flow}}).
-Even when DPoP is mandatory, the attacker can bind the fresh set of tokens to a key pair under their control, effectively allowing them to calculate the necessary DPoP proofs.
+Even when DPoP is mandatory, the attacker can bind the fresh set of tokens to a key pair under their control, allowing them to calculate the necessary DPoP proofs to use the tokens.

 ##### Restricting Access to the Authorization Server